ygrepo/fml-fa16-project/README.md

 3. We evaluate the synset model accuracy using a synset version of Google's question-answer (19,558 questions)

-4. We also train synset model on sentence classification task
+4. We also train a synset model on sentence classification task

 ## SetUp: